WQZK-FM

-WQZK-FM (94.1 MHz) is a Top 40 (CHR) formatted broadcast radio station licensed to Keyser, West Virginia, serving the Keyser/Cumberland/Frostburg area.
+WQZK-FM (94.1 MHz) is a contemporary hit radio formatted broadcast commercial radio station licensed to Keyser, West Virginia, serving the Cumberland Metro area.
 WQZK-FM is owned and operated by WVRC Media.

 Booster Station

 In addition to the main station, WQZK-FM is relayed by an FM booster station to cover the downtown areas of Cumberland and Frostburg, along with the immediate surrounding areas.